 Believe it or not, you may also be able to find online or in-person workshops in your community, depending on where you live.
 You can also do your homework before you plant by visiting a trusted grow shop to pick up some tips and tricks.

 When it Comes to Cannabis Plants, Girls Rule

 Are you planting seeds given to you by a friend?
 Make sure you learn the difference between male and female marijuana plants.
-Master gardeners use male plants for breeding, but for beginning cannabis gardeners, male plants aren’t generally useful.
+Master gardeners use male plants for breeding, but for beginning cannabis gardeners, male plants aren’t that useful.
 This is because male plants don’t produce buds and will pollinate your female plants, resulting in an inferior, seedy crop.

 To avoid growing the wrong kind of plant, buy seeds from a reputable cannabis company.
-Or to eliminate the possibility of growing male plants, purchase live clones (baby marijuana plants) from your dispensary.
+Or, to eliminate the possibility of growing male plants, purchase live clones (baby marijuana plants) from your dispensary.
 But before you even get to that point, it’s a good idea to learn as much about cannabis plant anatomy as you can.